hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 We have many places to walk.

 We have Ordnance Survey (OS) maps.
 There is a map of the local walks around the village with approximate timings.
 The coastal paths are very popular also.

+### 11. I do not understand about tiers, can we stay?

+You can stay with members of your own household and go out to dinner with them only.

+You can stay if you come from tier 1 or 2 areas only.
+Devon is currently tier 2, review on the 16th December2020